Don Shula Kids: How Many Children Did The Football Coach Have?

 Little is known about the life of his daughter Anne, who was born in 1964.
 No news articles or profiles of Miami business people mention anyone named Anne Shula, outside of the context of her father’s death, which simply list her name among those of her siblings.
 Similarly, no LinkedIn profiles, Facebook profiles, or Twitter or Instagram pages appear to belong to anyone named Anne Shula.

-As reported by the Orlando Sentinel, Anne was among those who spent the day with him when he retired from coaching.
+As reported by the Orlando Sentinel, Anne was among those who spent the day with her father when he retired from coaching.

 Mike Shula Is Still An Active NFL Coach

 Mike Shula, who was born in 1965, followed his father and his older brother into careers in the National Football League.
-Following a standout career with Alabama’s Crimson Tide as a quarterback, Shula was a 12th-round draft pick in the 1987 NFL draft.
+Following a standout career with Alabama’s Crimson Tide as a quarterback, Shula was a 12th-round pick in the 1987 NFL draft.

-Unfortunately, like his brother, Mike’s career in the NFL, as a player, was limited to one lackluster season.
+Unfortunately, like his brother, Mike’s career in the NFL as a player was limited to one lackluster season.

 Though he didn’t find much success as a player, Mike Shula excelled as a coach.
 Since 1988, he’s moved around the NFL and NCAA, holding various coaching jobs — assistant coach and head coach — here and there.
 He was recently named the Denver Broncos’ quarterbacks coach.